 - The protected land will not be subdivided, and should be preserved according to 19th-century landscape guidelines.

 - The character-defining historic features of the property, buildings, structures and their setting must be protected.

 - The owner must properly maintain, administer and repair the property and its significant features.

 - Major alterations require approval from SHC on behalf of the Town, but minor, routine maintenance and repair do not.

-The terms of the Restriction must meet The Secretary of the Interior’s Standards for the Treatment of Historic Properties, with Guidelines for Preserving, Rehabilitation, Restoring and Reconstructing Historic Buildings, which will be enforced by SHC.
+The terms of the Restriction must meet The Secretary of the Interior’s Standards for the Treatment of Historic Properties, with Guidelines for Preserving, Rehabilitation, Restoring, and Reconstructing Historic Buildings, which will be enforced by SHC.
 Additionally, the owner has received a zoning variance to adapt the property to a Bed & Breakfast.

 CPA Funds at Work

-A PR can be purchased by a municipality using CPA funds which provides for their acquisition, recording at Registry of Deeds, release, and assignment.
+A PR can be purchased by a municipality using CPA funds which provide for their acquisition, recording at Registry of Deeds, release, and assignment.
 The Historical Commission has filed an Application for CPA funding to cover the proposed PR.
 CPA funds are an appropriate use for historic preservation.

 The Southborough Community Preservation Committee has purchased an appraisal by John Avery, a highly experienced appraiser of preservation restrictions on historic properties.
 The appraisal estimates the loss in value of the property with the encumbrance of a PR.
-The PR would compensate the owner for the loss of development rights, as well as a smaller amount for restoration of historic exterior features.
+The PR would compensate the owner for the loss of development rights, as well as a smaller amount for the restoration of historic exterior features.